nus-cs2103-AY2324S1/tp/docs/team/tyouwei.md

 To be added

-* New Feature: To be added
+* New Feature:
+  * Implement Status feature in the InternApplication
+  * SelectView Panel
+  * Display data encapsulated in InternApplication onto SelectView
+  * Display InternApplication details by selecting or clicking the card in the InternApplicationListPanel

 * Code contributed: [RepoSense link](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=tyouwei&breakdown=true)